tensorflow/swift/Installation.md

 To install Swift for TensorFlow, download one of the packages below and follow the instructions for your operating system.
 After installation, you can use the full suite of Swift tools, including `swift` (Swift REPL/interpreter) and `swiftc` (Swift compiler).
 See [here](Usage.md) for more details about using Swift for TensorFlow.

+**Note:**
-**Note:** If you want to modify the Swift for TensorFlow source code or build with a custom version of TensorFlow, see [here](https://github.com/apple/swift/blob/tensorflow/README.md) for instructions on building from source.
+- If you want to modify the Swift for TensorFlow source code or build with a custom version of TensorFlow, see [here](https://github.com/apple/swift/blob/tensorflow/README.md) for instructions on building from source.

-**Note:** Swift for TensorFlow is an early stage project.
+- Swift for TensorFlow is an early stage project.
 It has been released to enable open source development and is not yet ready for general use by machine learning developers.

 ## Pre-built Packages